Bridge collapse victim’s uncle rages at ‘incompetence’

 “Why they had to build this monstrosity in the first place to get children across the street?” said an anguished Joe Smitha, whose niece, Alexa Duran, was crushed in Thursday’s collapse at Florida International University.
 “Then they decided to stress test this bridge while traffic was running underneath it?”

 Authorities say at least six people were killed when the structure fell onto a busy six-lane road connecting the campus to the community of Sweetwater.
-Crews removed two cars containing three bodies Saturday, but officials said there were still at least two more victims beneath the rubble.
+Crews removed two cars Saturday morning and said they found three bodies, but officials said there were still at least two more victims beneath the rubble.
+Late in the day they recovered a third car but did not say if they found more remains.

 “Right now we’re just chipping away,” said Miami-Dade Police Director Juan Perez.